Skip to contents

 e2

-A character string (it MUST be quoted) containing all the operators and their values to apply to `e1`.
-Note that in this character string, operators can be chained together using either `|` or `&`.
+One non-empty character string (it MUST be quoted) containing the operators and values to apply to `e1`.
+Operators can be chained together using either `|` or `&`; these connectors must appear between complete conditions, not at the start or end of the string, and cannot be doubled.
 Parentheses are also supported and work as expected.
 See examples for more information on how this function is used.

 Value